segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 - **ChargeBee** : sync subscription information by sending events like `Subscription Started`, `Subscription Updated`, `Subscription Removed` etc.
 - **Typeform Surveys** : trigger a user dissatisfaction survey on Typeform when a user uninstalls your app, for example when an `App Uninstalled` event is fired.

-The illustration below explains how you might use a Destination Function.
+The illustration below explains how you might use a Destination Function:

 ![](images/visual.png)
 _When a page call is sent to Segment, Destination Functions transform the Segment event payload to match the destination's spec.
 The transformed Event is sent to the destination tool._